 They are omnivorous and should be fed a balanced diet consisting of high-quality flakes or pellets designed for tropical fish.
 Supplement their diet with occasional live or frozen foods like brine shrimp or daphnia.
 Feed them 2-3 times a day, only what they can consume in a few minutes.Lifespan

-Rosy Barbs have an average lifespan of 5-7 years, although with proper care, some individuals can live longer.Interesting Facts
+Rosy Barbs have an average lifespan of 5-7 years, although with proper care, some individuals can live longer.Common problems + quick fixes

 - Rosy Barbs are known to display increased coloration and vibrancy during the breeding season.